berrell/berrell.github.io/_posts/2022-03-22- my datascience CV blog.md

 ... you can download [IHBDataSciCV.pdf](/assets/IHBDataSciCV.pdf) directly.

-This resume was created with R package pagedown and is data driven.
+This resume was created with R package Vitae and is data driven.